jundalisay/spblist/content/en/research/paracelsus/nature/book-05/chapter-02.md

 Wherefore it is most convenient here to set down the best, and most profitable, and to bee silent in the rest.
 The best therefore, the most easy, and exactest way of reducing Copper into Vitriall is this.

-Let plates of Copper bee dipt in spirit of Salt, or Salt-Petre, and let them bee hanged in the Aire until they begin to be green, which indeed wil quickly be, wash off this greennesse with cleer fountaine-water, dry the plates with some cloath, and wet them again with the spirit of Salt, and Salt Nitre, and do again as before, so long until the water bee apparently green, or much Vitriall swim on the top: then poure away the water, or evaporate it, and thou hast a most excellent Vitriall for medicine.
+Let plates of Copper bee dipt in spirit of Salt, or Salt-Petre, and let them bee hanged in the air until they begin to be green, which indeed wil quickly be, wash off this greennesse with cleer fountaine-water, dry the plates with some cloath, and wet them again with the spirit of Salt, and Salt Nitre, and do again as before, so long until the water bee apparently green, or much Vitriall swim on the top: then poure away the water, or evaporate it, and you hast a most excellent Vitriall for medicine.
 In Alchymie there is not a fairer, more excellent, and better Vitriall then what is made by Aqua fortis, or Aqua regis, or spirit of Salt Armoniacke.
 And the processe is this.

-Let plates of Copper be melted with one of the aforesaid waters, & as soon as the greeness is extracted, and the plates dryed, let the greeness be taken off with the foot of a Hare, or some other way as you please, as Ceruse is taken off from the plates of Lead: let them bee again wetted as before, until the plates bee wholly consumed, thereby is made a most glorious Vitriall, that thou canst not choose but wonder at it.
+Let plates of Copper be melted with one of the aforesaid waters, & as soon as the greeness is extracted, and the plates dryed, let the greeness be taken off with the foot of a Hare, or some other way as you please, as Ceruse is taken off from the plates of Lead: let them bee again wetted as before, until the plates bee wholly consumed, thereby is made a most glorious Vitriall, that you canst not choose but wonder at it.

 How water of Salt-petre and Salt-armoniack is made.

 The water of Salt Petre is made thus.
-Purifie, and powder it; afterwards dissolve it of it selfe in a blad[Pg 41]der, put in boyling water.
-So thou shalt have the water of Salt Petre.
+Purifie, and powder it; afterwards dissolve it of it self in a blad[Pg 41]der, put in boyling water.
+So you shalt have the water of Salt Petre.

 The water of Salt Armoniacke is made thus: Calcine Salt Armoniack, and dissolve it in a Cellar upon a Marble, and this is water of Salt Armoniack.